olumide-AI/Accounting_Ledger_Application/README.md

 - Run the main.java
 - You can start playing with application of your CLI

-## Upcoming changes
-- On the reports screen add another option for a custom search.

 ## Author
 Olumide Kolawole (Year-Up, App dev)